 Vital Data Technology’s Unique Approach To Solving The Healthcare Problem

-Affinitē delivers healthcare information from different, aggregate data sources, updating each data source in a fast cadence.
-Lab data comes in daily, claims data from physicians is refreshed as frequently as possible.
+Affinitē delivers healthcare information from different data sources, updating each data source in a fast cadence.
+Lab data comes in daily, claims data from providers is refreshed as frequently as possible.
 Prescription data updates daily.
-Through an integrated billing and claims processes, Vital Data makes valuable data available to providers at a much faster rate, from 30 days down to a weekly cycle.
+Through an integrated billing and claims process Vital Data makes valuable data available to providers at a much faster rate, from 30 days down to a weekly or event daily cycle.
 Grover states, “First and foremost, Affinitē can consolidate rich data into the platform giving leaders a broader 360° view of each member.”

 Identify, Stratify And Prioritize

 The Affinitē platform’s advanced analytics and Artificial Intelligence identifies, stratifies and prioritizes cases in order to close care gaps faster, and to improve medical record review.
 Grover explains how Vital Data aggregates and streamlines healthcare data rapidly and forms the data into operational workflows immediately, effectively improving the speed of data usability – where health plans struggle the most.
 “Having a platform that can effectively plow through enormous amounts of healthcare data effectively and break down the silos of data is vital.”